-- (e) If the insurer fails to submit the record in the time and format specified in this rule, the director may penalize or sanction the insurer under OAR 436-010-0340. - (9) If the director determines a review by a physician is indicated to resolve the dispute, the director, in accordance with OAR 436-010-0330, may appoint an appropriate medical service provider or panel of providers to review the medical records and, if necessary, examine the worker and perform any necessary and reasonable medical tests, other than invasive tests.
-Notwithstanding ORS 656.325(1), if the worker is required by the director to submit to a medical examination as a step in the administrative review process, the worker may refuse an invasive test without sanction. - (a) A single physician selected to conduct a review must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed. - (b) When a panel of physicians is selected, at least one panel member must be a practitioner of the healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed. - (c) When such an examination of the worker is required, the director will notify the appropriate parties of the date, time, and location of the examination.
-The physician or panel must not be contacted directly by any party except as it relates to the examination date, time, location, and attendance.
-If the parties wish to have special questions addressed by the physician or panel, these questions must be submitted to the director for screening as to the appropriateness of the questions.
+If the director determines a review by a physician is indicated to resolve the dispute, the director, in accordance withunder OAR 436-010-0330, may appoint an appropriate medical service provider or panel of providers to review the medical records and, if necessary, examine the worker and perform any necessary and reasonable medical tests, other than invasive tests.
+Notwithstanding ORS 656.325(1), if the worker is required by the director to submit to a medical examinationexam as a step inpart of the administrative review process, the worker may refuse an invasive test without sanction.

+- (a) A single physician selected to conduct a review must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed. - (b) When a panel of physicians is selected, at least one panel member must be a practitioner of the same healing art and specialty, if practicable, of the medical service provider whose treatment or service is being reviewed. - (c) When such an examination exam of the worker is required, the director will notify the appropriate parties of the date, time, and location of the examination.exam.
+Examinations will be at a place reasonably convenient to the worker, if possible.
+The parties must not directly contact the physician or panel must not be contacted directly by any party except asunless it relates to the examination exam date, time, location, and or attendance.
+If the parties wish to have special questions they want addressed by the physician or panel, these questions must be submitted to the director for screening as to the appropriateness of the questions.
 Matters not related to the issues before the director are inappropriate for medical review and will not be submitted to the reviewing physician(s).
-The examination may include, but is not limited to: - (A) A review of all medical records and diagnostic tests submitted, - (B) An examination of the worker, and - (C) Any necessary and reasonable medical tests. - (10) The director will review the relevant information submitted by all parties and the observations and opinions of the reviewing physician(s). - (a) A dispute may be resolved by agreement between the parties to the dispute.
-When the parties agree, the director may issue a letter of agreement in lieu of an administrative order, which will become final on the 10th day after the letter of agreement is issued unless the agreement specifies otherwise.
-Once the agreement becomes final, the director may revise the agreement or reinstate the review only under one or more of the following conditions: - (A) A party fails to honor the agreement; - (B) The agreement was based on misrepresentation; - (C) Implementation of the agreement is not feasible because of unforeseen circumstances; or
+The examination exam may include, but is not limited to: - (A) A review of all medical records and diagnostic tests submitted,

+- (B) An examination of the worker, and - (C) Any necessary and reasonable medical tests.

+(10) The director will review the relevant information submitted by all parties and the observations and opinions of the reviewing physician(s).